nuejs/nue/packages/templates/nuejs.org/docs/nue-internals.md

 ## Multi-site architecture
-Nue is a multi-site web framework assuming you're building a network of related sites.
+Nue is a web framework optimized for building a stack of related sites.
 This makes a completely different internal architecture than what you see in traditional frameworks:

 - **Inheritance chains** - Sites inherit from `@base` and each other.
 Styles, components, layouts, and content cascade through the chain.

 - **Enforced separation** - CSS-in-JS, inline styles, and utility classes are strictly forbidden.
 This forces you to think in terms of true reusability across sites.

-- **Standards first** - Nue adds minimal abstractions over web standards and lets you use the modern web stack as directly as possible.
+- **Web standards first** - Nue adds minimal abstractions over web standards allowing you use the modern web stack as directly as possible.

-Nue was built from scratch because the existing frameworks are so strongly biased towards single-site and component first mindset.
+Nue was built from scratch because because it's impossible to bolt a multi-site capability on top of Next.js, Vite, or Astro.

 ## Multi-site build system
-The development server works differently from traditional bundlers.
+Nue's build system is drastically different from React-based bundlers.
 Instead of building to a dist folder, Nue serves files directly from your inheritance chain and compiles on demand.
 When you request a file, the server transpiles it in memory and sends it back.
-Nothing writes to disk during development.
+You can freely re-organize your files and sites and the system won't break as there is nothing to sync.

-Changes trigger surgical updates through WebSocket connections.
-Each browser tab maintains its own connection.
+Any change you make to your source files trigger updates to your browser tabs through WebSocket connections.
+Each tab maintains its own connection.
 The server tracks which site each tab represents and routes updates only where they apply.
 Edit a shared file and all inheriting sites update.
 Edit a site-specific file and only that tab updates.

-The build system is optimized for two use cases:
+This multi-site HMR is optimized for two use cases:

 1. **Content developers** - Edit markdown or YAML and only the changed section updates.
 Navigation changes update the related parts only.
 Paragraph edits patch the matching text only.